DEEPRATIM/Retail-Sales-Analysis-and-Insights/README.md

 # Retail-Sales-Analysis-and-Insights

-This project presents a comprehensive analysis of a US retail sales dataset (Kaggle, 9,994 orders) covering office supplies, furniture, and technology.
+This project presents a comprehensive analysis of a US retail sales dataset covering office supplies, furniture, and technology using python.
 The goal is to uncover actionable insights to optimize profitability, pricing, discounting, and inventory strategies for a multi-region, multi-segment retailer.

 🗂️ Dataset
 * Source: US Retail Sales Dataset